 - A lump sum death grant of three times your assumed pensionable pay. - Pensions for eligible children. - A spouse's (from an opposite sex or same sex marriage), civil partner's or, subject to certain qualifying conditions, an eligible cohabiting partner's pension.
-For each year of membership, you built up from 1 April 2015 to your date of death you would have been credited with a pension equal to a proportion (i.e. 1/49th or, for any period you were in the 50/50 section of the scheme, 1/98th) of the pensionable pay (or assumed pensionable pay where applicable) you received during that year.
-The pension payable to a spouse, civil partner or eligible cohabiting partner is calculated on a different proportion i.e. 1/160th of your pensionable pay (or assumed pensionable pay where applicable) to which is added 1/160th of the pensionable pay you would have earned but for a period of absence due to unpaid additional maternity or adoption leave, unpaid shared parental leave, a trade dispute or authorised unpaid leave but only if you paid additional pension contributions to purchase the pension lost during the unpaid period, plus 49/160ths of the amount of any pension credited to your pension account following a transfer of pension rights into the scheme, plus an amount equal to 1/160th of your assumed pensionable pay for each year of membership you would have built up from your date of death to your Normal Pension Age.
-For final salary membership built up before 1 April 2015 the pension payable to a spouse is equal to 1/160th of your final pay times the period of your membership in the scheme up to 31 March 2015 upon which your pension is based.
-For final salary membership built up before 1 April 2015 the pension payable to a civil partner or eligible cohabiting partner spouse is equal to 1/160th of your final pay times the period of your membership in the scheme after 5 April 1988 and up to 31 March 2015 upon which your pension is based plus, in the case of an eligible cohabiting partner, any of your membership before 6 April 1988 for which, under an election made prior to 1 April 2015, you have paid additional contributions so that it counts towards an eligible cohabiting partner's pension.
+For each year of membership you built up from 1 April 2015 to your date of death you would have been credited with a pension equal to a proportion (i.e. 1/49th or, for any period you were in the 50/50 section of the scheme, 1/98th) of the pensionable pay you received during that year.
+The pension payable to a spouse, civil partner or eligible cohabiting partner is calculated on a different proportion i.e. 1/160th of your pensionable pay to which is added 49/160^{ths} of the amount of any pension credited to your pension account following a transfer of pension rights into the scheme, plus an amount equal to 1/160th of your assumed pensionable pay for each year of membership you would have built up from your date of death to your Normal Pension Age.
+For membership built up before 1 April 2015 the pension payable to a spouse, civil partner or eligible cohabiting partner is equal to 1/160th of your career average pay times the period of your membership in the scheme up to 31 March 2015 upon which your pension is based.